Adroiti/docs-for-code-review-tools/Govet-printf.md

 ## Description

-Suspicious calls to functions in the Printf family, including any functions with these names, disregarding case:
+Invalid calls in the `Printf` family or calls that do not match formats against args may lead to confusion as code will not work as expected.
+This rule checks for any functions with these names, disregarding case:

 ```
 Print Printf Println